 ISO represents how sensitive your sensor is to the light that has reached it.

 It’s interesting to note that ISO was a term to describe film sensitivity, but it later became a part of the digital world of photography.

 The less light you have available to take your shot, the higher number of ISO you’ll need.
 But you can’t just go for the high numbers without considering the consequences, like many other things in life. 🙂

 Translated into the language of photography this means that the higher your ISO, the more your image will progressively start gaining noise.
 This will result in lowering the overall quality of the photograph.

 A light meter is something very useful when you need to determine your exposure with accuracy and precision.
 It’s a device that’s designed to measure the luminosity of the scene.

-It allows the photographer to make the right decision – like which aperture and shutter speed are needed for a particular situation.
+Are light meters worth it?
+In some cases, yes, since they allow the photographer to make the right decision – like which aperture and shutter speed are needed for a particular situation.

 The light meter can be built in your camera or it can be an external device which is typically used in a studio environment.
 The external devices are more sophisticated and offer more options to measure the light.

 When it’s time to manage your images, getting familiar with the term metadata is really important.
 The ultimate goal of metadata is to help you sort your photographs by making it easier and faster to search for a particular image when you need to.